Bus transport in the United Kingdom: Motorisation (1896–1918)

-Motor bus services grew quickly, and soon eclipsed the horse buses.
+Motor buses were quickly adopted, and soon eclipsed the horse buses.
 Early operators were the tramway companies, e.g. the British Electric Traction Company, and the railway companies.
-In London, the horse bus companies, the London General Omnibus Company and Thomas Tilling, introduced motor buses in 1902 and 1904, and the National Steam Car Company started steam bus services in 1909.
+In London, the horse bus companies, the London General Omnibus Company, and Thomas Tilling introduced motor buses in 1902 and 1904, and the National Steam Car Company started steam bus services in 1909.
+There was a mixture of fuel types; petrol, diesel and indeed the first electrobus.
+Before the First World War, petrol-electric buses were favoured by former horse-drivers who struggled with gear-shifts.
 By the time of the First World War, BET had begun to emerge as a national force.